ioccc-src/winner/2012/zeitak/README.md

 ## Alternate code:

-An alternate version of this entry, [zeitak.alt.c](zeitak.alt.c), is provided.
-The file [zeitak.alt.c](zeitak.alt.c) provides a version that has been slightly deobfuscated.
-You may find reading that file helpful in your attempt to understand this extremely subtle entry.
+This version, [zeitak.alt.c](zeitak.alt.c), is a version that has been slightly deobfuscated.
+You may find reading it helpful in your attempt to understand this extremely subtle entry.

-To compile this alternate version:
+### Alternate build:

 ```sh
 make alt
 ```

+### Alternate use:

 Use `zeitak.alt` as you would `zeitak` above.